We need intermissions!

 He cares about you and is waiting to meet you – wherever you are.

 God is always inviting us to grow closer to him.
 God is always at work in our lives.
 But often, we are not conscious of that truth.
 We are too busy being good Christians, pastors or missionaries.
 And yet, God placed a longing deep into our souls: a longing for deeper intimacy with God.
 We will hear this longing - if we take the time to listen and pay attention.

-It is in those places when we try to keep pretending all is well that we need an intermission – a break and taking a step back from what we are doing so we can pay attention to how we are doing.
+That is why we need an intermission – a break to take a step back from what we are doing so we can pay attention to how we are doing.
 How we are really doing.